Protecting Savers, Modernising Financial Fairness

 Why now?

-The Conseil d’Orientation des Retraites warns that future pensions will be lower.
-That makes efficient private savings, and the ability to move, essential.
+France’s pension system is under increasing pressure.
+The Conseil d’Orientation des Retraites has warned that future pensions will be lower, making efficient private savings—and the freedom to move them—more important than ever.

 • Pension ages are rising; replacement rates are falling